 The abbreviation LGBTQIAPK stands for lesbian, gay, bisexual, transgender, queer, questioning, intersex, pansexual, two-spirit, asexual, and ally.

-The abbreviation LGBTQIAPK represents one of the newer forms of the definition of the larger gay community.
-According to Ms. magazine, the term gay itself came from the underground slang used in the 1940s and 1950s, which referred to both male and female homosexuals.
-As time went on, lesbians objected to the word gay because it was used almost exclusively to refer to male homosexuals.
-During the feminist movement of the 1960s, the term lesbian was adopted to differentiate female homosexuals from the popular understanding of gay being used to talk about men and to draw more attention to the issues facing women in the same-sex community.
-By the 1970s, the expression gay and lesbian came to refer to all same-sex people.
+In the 1940s and 1950s, the term “gay” itself came from the underground slang used to refer to both male and female homosexuals.
+As time went on, lesbians objected to the word “gay” because it was used almost exclusively to refer to male homosexuals.
+During the feminist movement of the 1960s, the term “lesbian” was adopted to differentiate female homosexuals from the popular understanding of gay being used to talk about men and to draw more attention to the issues facing women in the same-sex community.
+By the 1970s, the terms “gay” and “lesbian” came to refer to all same-sex people.1

-For decades, bisexual and transgender had been battling being lumped into the term gay and lesbian, primarily because bisexual people were neither gay nor lesbian, and transgender is a definition of gender identity, not sexual orientation.
-In the early 2000s, organizations that welcomed and advocated same-sex people changed their terminologies to welcome the new GLBT community.
+For decades, bisexual and transgender individuals fought being referred to as “gay” or “lesbian,” primarily because bisexual people were neither gay nor lesbian, and “transgender” is a definition of gender identity, not sexual orientation.
+In the early 2000s, organizations that welcomed and advocated same-sex people changed their terminologies to the inclusive GLBT community.2

-In the years that followed, the abbreviation was changed again to LGBT, again giving lesbians more visibility in a rapidly growing movement.
-The constant evolution is a sign that people will always need new words or letters to define their emerging identities.
-To this point, Ms. magazine observes that “today, there is no single correct term.”
-LGBT has been augmented (and continues to be augmented) to include every possible point on a growing spectrum of human sexuality and gender identity.
+In the years that followed, the abbreviation was changed again to LGBT to give lesbians more visibility in a rapidly growing movement.
+The constant evolution is a sign that people will always need new terms to define their human sexuality and gender identities.

 For this guide, LGBTQIAPK refers to: